kochetkov-ma/kotest-allure/README.md

 You may disable by system env `allure.slf4j.log`.

 #### Skip following nested scenarios on fail
 If Test Case has nested scenarios and any of them will fail then follows ones will fail too with exception `TestAbortedException`
 This feature enabled by default.
-You may disable by system env `skip.on.fail`.
+You may disable by system env `kotest.allure.skip.on.fail`.

 #### Clean allure results on start
 Allure results directory specified by system env `allure.results.directory` will be removed on tet project start.